User37som/libbitcoin/bx-fetch-stealth.md

 Arguments (positional):

-PREFIX               The Base2 stealth prefix used to locate
+FILTER               The Base2 stealth filter used to locate
                      transactions.
 Defaults to all stealth transactions.
 ```
 This command supports [configuration settings](Configuration-Settings).